-The OMSynth miniLab is a circuit development and performance interface designed to help inventors quickly build and experiment with creative circuits.
-It was designed with beginners in mind but is best suited for those with some circuit building experience.
+The OMSynth is a circuit development and performance interface designed to help you quickly build audiovisual instruments from scratch and experiment with them live.
+While it keeps beginners in mind, it's best suited for those with some circuit building experience.

-The OMSynth offers all you need to start inventing circuits to make sound and light.
-Potentiometers, audio mixer, speaker headphone output, battery or adapter power and more.
+The OMSynth was developed by Casper Electronics, and it offers all you need to start inventing circuits to make sound and light just like Peter Edwards does.
+You'll have potentiometers, audio mixer, speaker headphone output, battery or adapter power, and more directly at your hands.